szczyglis-dev/py-gpt/docs/source/attachments.rst

 **Uploading larger files and auto-index**

 To use the ``RAG`` mode, the file must be indexed in the vector database.
 This occurs automatically at the time of upload if the ``Auto-index on upload`` option in the ``Attachments`` tab is enabled.
 When uploading large files, such indexing might take a while - therefore, if you are using the ``Full context`` option, which does not use the index, you can disable the ``Auto-index`` option to speed up the upload of the attachment.
 In this case, it will only be indexed when the ``RAG`` option is called for the first time, and until then, attachment will be available in the form of ``Full context`` and ``Summary``.

+**Embeddings**

+When using RAG to query attachments, the documents are indexed into a temporary vector store.
+With multiple providers and models available, you can select the model used for querying attachments in: ``Config -> Settings -> Files and Attachments``.
+You can also choose the embedding models for specified providers in ``Config -> Settings -> Indexes / LlamaIndex -> Embeddings -> Default embedding models`` list.
+By default, when querying an attachment using RAG, the default embedding model and provider corresponding to the RAG query model will be used.
+If no default configuration is provided for a specific provider, the global embedding configuration will be used.

+For example, if the RAG query model is ``gpt-4o-mini``, then the default model for the provider ``OpenAI`` will be used.
+If the default model for ``OpenAI`` is not specified on the list, the global provider and model will be used.

 Downloading files
 -----------------